OpenNTI/nti.dataserver/docs/content-in-cdn.rst

 content in S3 to start with, as all traffic would be forced through the dataserver front end, which would inevitably be slower than a native S3 request (plus adding extra data transfer charges).
-For CloudFront, it would completely negate the benefit of the edge caching.
+For CloudFront, it would also tend to negate the benefit of the edge caching, without aggressive cache headers that let CloudFront serve content locally without validating against the dataserver very often (such headers would be recommended anyway).

 Thus, to effectively store and serve static content from S3/CloudFront, an application will be talking to (a minimum of) two